Cloud-Recon/Azure-Blog/about.md

   <img src="{{ '/assets/images/WM-NFK.jpg' | relative_url }}" alt="Wayne Marks in Norfolk" width="500">
 </p>

 Hello, I am Wayne Marks.
 I have worked in IT since 2002 after leaving the British Army.
-I started with hands-on engineering and moved through partner roles and government-sensitive projects before joining Microsoft in 2020.
+I started with hands-on engineering and moved through partner roles and government-sensitive projects before joining Microsoft in 2018.

 Today I am an Infrastructure Cloud Solutions Architect in a global team.
-My focus areas are Azure networking, data centre migrations and business continuity and disaster recovery.
+My focus areas are Azure networking, Azure Virtual Desktop, data centre migrations and business continuity and disaster recovery.
 I have supported enterprise and public sector customers across the UK, EMEA, multiple countries in Africa, and Australia.

 Cloud-Recon is my place to share plain-English guidance on Azure with a bias for practicality.
 Expect deep dives that show the why as well as the how, complete examples you can copy with confidence, and opinionated takes based on what actually works at scale.
 I write about things like Azure Route Server, Virtual WAN, ExpressRoute, landing zones, governance, security boundaries, and the trade-offs that sit behind real designs.